-Hopefully you’ve read by now that Alex Quigley is the first name announced to speak at our inaugural Assessment Academy residential course (you can find more information on that course and book your place here)… Well, here goes with the very exciting announcement of a fantastic speaker who will open the residential course on 1st August 2017: Heather C. Hill, Jerome T. Murphy Professor in Education at the Harvard Graduate School of Education.
+Hopefully you’ve read by now that Alex Quigley is the first name announced to speak at our inaugural Assessment Academy residential course.
+Well, here goes with the very exciting announcement of a fantastic speaker who will open the residential course on 1st August 2017: Heather C. Hill, Jerome T. Murphy Professor in Education at the Harvard Graduate School of Education.

 Heather Hill’s primary work focuses on teacher and teaching quality and the effects of policies aimed at improving both.
 She is also known for developing instruments for measuring teachers’ mathematical knowledge for teaching (MKT) and the mathematical quality of instruction (MQI) within classrooms.